Starting an Exempt Private Company in Singapore: Benefits and Process

 This is largely owed to her robust economy, strict yet business-friendly regulations, strategic location and excellent infrastructure.
 There are indeed numerous ways you could consider setting up a business over here.

-This article will discuss the setting up of an EPC in Singapore.
+This article will discuss the setting up of an Exempt Private Company in Singapore.

-What is an EPC Limited by Shares and How Does It Differ from a Non-EPC?
+What is an Exempt Private Company Limited by Shares and How Does It Differ from a Non-Exempt Private Company?

 An EPC is a private company with a maximum of 20 shareholders, where none of the shareholders can be corporations.
 In other words, its shares cannot be held directly/indirectly by any corporation.